 Below are the standard dimensions for the various mattress sizes commonly found in Singapore.
 American sizes are different.

-We use a King-sized Hipvan Levitate mattress in our master and a queen-sized Simmons mattress for our guest room.
+We use a King-sized Hipvan Levitate in our master and a queen-sized Simmons for our guest room.
 If your room has sufficient space, I suggest a king-sized for a couple, as it is very spacious and comfortable.
-That said, if you have a limited budget, you might want to consider decreasing your size (from king to queen) in order to get a better quality mattress.
+That said, if you have a limited budget, you might want to consider decreasing your size (from king to queen) in order to get a better quality bed.

 |Size||Dimensions (in cm)|